maaz-bin-asad/Recommender-System-cosine-similarity-/README.md

-# Recommender-System-cosine-similarity-
+The engine is a part of capstone project developed by Code Heroku.
-A recommender engine built on Google colab using cosine similarity
+It is built on Google collab